About

 Representative Institution: Tohoku University, National University Corporation

-Representative Researcher: Hironou Yoshimi
+Representative Researcher: Kyosuke Yoshimi

 This centre brings together a wide generation of Japanese researchers from different fields to carry out data-driven development of structural materials and utilisation technologies for structural materials with functions that can withstand long-term use in diverse extreme environments ('extreme functions'), such as ultra-high heat resistance, resistance to hydrogen environments, fatigue resistance and wear resistance.
 The aim is to establish data-driven materials engineering for extending the service life of existing infrastructure systems in which structural materials are used and for increasing the efficiency of new infrastructure systems, thereby contributing to strengthening Japan's research capabilities and industrial competitiveness.